JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 We really recommend using the Fallout Mod Manager to install Project Nevada!
 It will automatically copy the right files and take care of any conflicts with already installed mods.

-Before you can get started, you have two make two choices:
+Before you can get started, you have to make two choices:
 1. FOMM installation (recommended) or manual installation
 2. FULL PACKAGE (recommended) or just selected modules